-- The -AskipUses command-line argument (Section 32.4) skips checking all method calls to one or more classes. - A stub file (Section 34.5) can override the library's annotations, for one or more methods. - Don't type-check clients of the method.
+- The -AskipUses command-line argument (Section 32.4) skips checking all method calls to one or more classes. - A stub file (Section 34.5) can override the library's annotations, for one or more methods.
+As a special case, if you want the Nullness Checker to prevent most null pointer exceptions in your code, but to permit null pointer exceptions at nullness assertion methods, you can pass -Astubs=permit-nullness-assertion-exception.astu - Don't type-check clients of the method.
 For example, JUnit's assertNotNull() is typically called only in test code; its clients are the tests.
 If you type-check only your main program, then the annotation on assertNotNull() is irrelevant.